mendix/docs/content/en/docs/refguide/modeling/integration/machine-learning-kit/_index.md

 To ensure that your model will work with the Call ML Model action, follow the guidelines in this section.

-To learn more about design patterns that can be applied to the Inference process, and specifications that for pre/post-processing while using Mendix components, Java Actions, or embedding it into the model directly, see [Design Patterns].
+To learn more about design patterns that can be applied to the Inference process, and specifications that for pre/post-processing while using Mendix components, Java Actions, or embedding it into the model directly, see our documentation on [Design Patterns](/refguide/machine-learning-kit/design-patterns/).

 ### 4.1 Model Building